gsbdarc/rcpedia/docs/_policies/workgroups.md

 Workgroups on the Yens are used to manage system logins as well as access to [project space](/_policies/services){:target="_blank"}.
 Each project space has a corresponding workgroup, so members of the workgroup `gsb-rc:jdoe-housing` have read/write access to data stored at `/zfs/projects/faculty/jdoe-housing`.
 Members of these project workgroups will also have login access to the Yen servers more generally.

+If you are unsure of the workgroup associated with your directory, please check your confirmation email from the initial project space creation or reach out to the [DARC team](mailto:gsb_darcresearch@stanford.edu) for assistance.

 !!!
 Warning
     It may take up to 24 hours for a workgroup membership to propagate to the Yens.